tim-pipi/tp/docs/UserGuide.md

     ![Jar File Download](images/tutorial/downloadJar.png)

 1. Locate the `letsgethired.jar` file
-   * After downloading, find the `letsgethired.jar` file on your z`computer.
+   * After downloading, find the `letsgethired.jar` file on your computer.
 It might be in your `Downloads` folder or wherever you chose to save it.

 1. Choose Your **Home Folder**
    * Decide on a folder where you want all your **_LetsGetHired_** data to reside.
 This can be an existing folder or you can create a new one specifically for **_LetsGetHired_**.